mcallistertad/embedded-client/README.md

 * Bug fix - server side tuning of cache match thresholds was being ignored by LibEL
 * Change default configuration to 28 total beacons, 20 APs

+### Release 3.0.1.2

+* Cache miss when request context buffer has gnss but cache does not

 ### Release 3.0.1.1